 Assign.
 Allows to define the Main Out, Main Out B (Speaker B), and up to four Phones outs.
-The choice is limited to AES, Phones and MADI 1 to 16, as the higher channels are not available at 192 kHz.
+The choice is limited to Analog, AES, Phones and MADI 1 to 16, as the higher channels are not available at 192 kHz.

 The output for the Cue signal, which is usually Main, can also be set to one of the four Phones outputs.
+This setting also controls the PFL monitoring.